Health, Safety & Environment

 Collaboration with stakeholders

-Concor is a proud and active member of Master Builders, SAFCEC, the SACPCMP and the CIDP, all non-profit organisations aimed at improving, safety of all construction industry stakeholders through free exchange and sharing of information.
+Concor is a proud and active member of Master Builders, SAFCEC, the SACPCMP and the CIDB, all non-profit organisations aimed at improving, safety of all construction industry stakeholders through free exchange and sharing of information.

 Occupational Health & Wellness